 There is not much in town for provisioning, but there is a good, yet small, market accessible via Uber: Colonial Market.
 There are, however, some fun shops in town to wander in and out of, including a great ice cream store!

 Shops in downtown Essex

 And what would our travels be this summer without a crazy thunder storm?
-Here’s our Essex storm!
+Here’s our Essex storm, another big one!

 After 3 wonderful nights in Essex, we set off for Mystic, CT. at 8:38 am, arriving in Mystic at 1 pm.
 Mystic, interestingly, doesn’t really exist as a town.
 Rather, it’s Stonington, CT, but everyone still refers to it as Mystic.
 And yes, there really is a Mystic Pizza!

 Mystic Seaport, established in 1929, is the largest maritime museum in the U.S. The Seaport is known for their collection of sailing ships and boats, and for the re-creation of the crafts and fabric of an entire 19th Century sea-faring village.
 There are more than 60 historic buildings, most are commercial structures moved to the 19 acre site and meticulously restored.

 The ride up the Mystic River (which is actually an estuary) is just beautiful, but you do need to be aware of the bridge openings for both the railroad bridge, which opens on signal (we were lucky that it was open) and the Mystic Highway Bridge, which only opens 40 minutes past the hour.
 Since this bridge goes through the center of town, it’s a bit of a tourist attraction to watch the bridge open and the boats go by.